kastaniotis/Iconic.Yaml/Iconic.Yaml/README.md

-﻿# Yaml Loader
+# Yaml Loader
 A library that allows loading yaml files and getting values based on paths

-It is meant as a lightweight and super-efficient alternative to YamlDotNet.
-It also serves very nicely as a lightweight alternative to the Configuration framework.
+It is meant as a lightweight and easy to use alternative to YamlDotNet.
+It also serves very nicely as an easy to use alternative to the Configuration framework.

 If you feel like sometimes the framework is over-engineered, this is the library for you